mflaxman/blind-xpub/README.md

 While `4-of-7` multisig sounds great in theory, how many people have access to `7` safe locations with around the clock security?

 By using a scheme that enables 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting mitigates this concern (and can supply geographic/jurisdictional diversity).

+## Vs Passphrase
+Another way to accomplish the same goal would be to use a unique passphrase for each BIP39 seed.

+Passphrase Advantages
+* Nearly all HWWs already support passphrases.
+However, most hardware wallets lack good input devices, so typing a long passphrases at setup/use is quite challenging.
+Most HWWs support arbitrary BIP32 paths, and it would be trivial for them to add this feature (they choose not to for simplicity//convention).

+Passphrase Disadvantages
+* Humans are terrible at generating passphrases.
+* Requires visiting cold storage for re-use.
+For an "Uncle Jim" bitcoiner to participate in many different friends or family member multisig wallets, he must visit his cold storage and enter a unique passphrase for each participant.
+* Requires entering a passphrase to "unlock" the HWW, vs just using an existing mechanism (output descriptors) to transfer unlocking data to the HWW.
+In this case of QR-based wallets, this unlocking is currently a magical UX; all you need to do is scan the Output Descriptors.
+* From the author of [the original passphrase-based proposal](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37#discussioncomment-627710): "I like your privacy proposal (using long unpredictable BIP32 path) better than mine (using BIP39 passwords)."

 ## References
 * [Blockchain commons thread on nosy signatories](https://github.com/BlockchainCommons/Airgapped-Wallet-Community/discussions/37)